-In order for the potential of the genomics revolution to be realized, research scientists and clinicians must analyze the molecular makeup of large numbers of human tumour tissues.
+In order for the potential of the omics revolution to be realised, research scientists and clinicians must analyse the molecular makeup of large numbers of human tumour tissues.
 Although researchers can use models of the disease such as cell lines and animal tumours, at some point it becomes essential to study human tissues to understand how a disease like cancer develops in humans.
-Thus, researchers require access to collections of well-preserved and well-characterized tumour tissue accompanied by high-quality clinical data.
+Thus, researchers require access to collections of well-preserved and well-characterised tumour tissue accompanied by high-quality clinical data.

 Biospecimens are the key to the development and testing of next-generation diagnostics and treatments.
 OTB makes this type of research possible by providing the materials needed to drive high-impact studies.

 - Quality – A commitment to standardised best practices, continuous improvement and direct control over every aspect of collection and storage to ensure biospecimens, data and products are of high quality to support the generation of excellent research data.

 - Diversity – Maintain an extensive inventory of cancer disease sites and subtypes and derivative products to support a broad range of cancer research.